beno531/ModelbauClubClausthal_Frontend/README.md

 # ModelbauClubClausthal

-Pwered by Strapi and Gatsby
+Powered by Strapi and Gatsby